SpaceGhostPurrp: 2016–present: Blackland Radio 66.6 2 and 3

-Influences
+On March 14, 2025, SpaceGhostPurrp released the extended play "WELCOME TO MIAMI DADE COUNTY THE MIXTAPE".

+Artistry

 SpaceGhostPurrp has listed many artists as an influence, which include Kanye West, Wiz Khalifa, Gucci Mane, Poison Clan, Paris, Three 6 Mafia, UGK, Bone Thugs-N-Harmony, Big L, Eazy-E, 2Pac, and DJ Screw.
+SpaceGhostPurrp has also stated he is a dedicated fan of the Swedish extreme metal band Meshuggah.

-He has collaborated with many of his influences, namely Juicy J on his mixtape "Blue Dream & Lean" released in 2012.
-SpaceGhostPurrp often attributes his dark "phonk" sound to the dangerous and violent environment he grew up around in Carol City which he refers to as "Blackland", linking it with his references to hell, and the satanic symbolism in his critically acclaimed mixtape Blackland Radio 66.6.

-He as well as other Raider Klan members have made references to the shooting of Trayvon Martin, and he has made a tribute song titled "No Evidence" which was released on his album "Mysterious Phonk: The Chronicles of SpaceGhostPurrp".
-SpaceGhostPurrp has also stated he is a big fan of extreme metal bands such as Meshuggah.
+SpaceGhostPurrp has collaborated with many of his influences, namely Juicy J on his mixtape Blue Dream & Lean released in 2012.
+He often attributes his dark "phonk" sound to the dangerous and violent environment he grew up around in Carol City, which he refers to as "Blackland".
+SpaceGhostPurrp linked the area to the underworld with his references to hell, and the satanic symbolism in his critically acclaimed mixtape Blackland Radio 66.6.
+He as well as other Raider Klan members, have made references to the shooting of Trayvon Martin, and he has made a tribute song titled "No Evidence" which was released on his album Mysterious Phonk: The Chronicles of SpaceGhostPurrp.

-His name is derived from that of the central character of Hanna-Barbera's 1966 TV series Space Ghost and its 1994 parody talk show spinoff Space Ghost Coast to Coast.
+SpaceGhostPurrp's name is derived from that of the central character of Hanna-Barbera's 1966 TV series Space Ghost and its 1994 parody talk show spinoff Space Ghost Coast to Coast.

-Personal life

-In a YouTube stream on August 25, 2019, that was later re-uploaded, Rolle revealed that he is on the autism spectrum.